ietf-llc/IASA2-Retrospective/draft-iasa2-retrospective-2.md

 ## D. Other Gaps

-### Ombusteam
+### Legal risks

+The IETF LLC is responsible, on behalf of the IETF, for legal compliance, which includes managing legal risks, and managing third-party legal activity.
+This activity has included to date: responding to subpoenas, initiating litigation to recover debt and responding to threats of litigation.
+Experience has identified two important gaps that need to be resolved.

+First, is how the IETF as a whole responds when a third-party makes a credible threat of litigation or initiates litigation.
+Best practice is to minimize risk by only communicating with the litigant through counsel, but with an organization as distributed as the IETF, it is not clear how this affects the roles and activity of such groups as the IESG or Ombudsteam

+We propose consulting with the other parts of the IETF to agree a legal protocol to be used to communicate with a third-party who makes a credible threat of litigation or initiates litigation, and to document this in an IETF LLC policy.

+Second, the work of the Ombudsteam function can have significant legal implications for the IETF.
+For example, if the Ombudsteam excludes an individual from any part of the IETF process then that person, or their employer, may litigate this decision.
+However, under the current operating practices defined in RFC 7776, the Ombusdteam is required to keep their decisions confidential and so IETF LLC Board does not have any visibility into those possible legal implications and is therefore unable to properly implement risk management procedures.

 After the IETF LLC was formed, [RFC 7776](https://www.rfc-editor.org/info/rfc7776) was updated in [RFC 8716 / BCP 25](https://www.rfc-editor.org/info/rfc8716).
 However, no other substantive changes in the operation or oversight of the Ombudsteam were made; the name of the IAOC function was simply updated to the IETF LLC.
 Since that time, the IETF LLC has identified some issues of concern that need to be addressed by the IETF as a whole.

-The IETF LLC Board is responsible for assuring the long term financial solvency of the IETF and safeguarding it from a variety of risks.
-These responsibilities give the IETF LLC a fiduciary and legal responsibility.

-The Ombudsteam is a critical function for the IETF to mitigate the risk of harassment in the IETF.
-The IETF LLC Board has identified two concerns that should be addressed by the IETF community.

-First, the work of the Ombudsteam function can have significant legal implications for the IETF (e.g., harassment, assault).
-However, under the current operating practices defined in RFC 7776, the IETF LLC Board does not have any visibility into those possible legal implications and is therefore unable to properly implement risk management procedures.

-Second, the IETF LLC Board also observes that for the Ombudsteam to credibly perform its function, it requires the confidence of the community.
-The current confidentiality procedures derived from RFC 7776  prevent the community from having even the most basic insight into whether the Ombudsteam is functioning.
-The IETF LLC Board believes that the community would benefit from additional transparency, as [other organizations have demonstrated](https://ombuds.jhu.edu/wp-content/uploads/sites/51/2022-23-JHU-Ombuds-Office-Annual-Report.pdf).
-We believe an annual transparency report should be required of the Ombudsteam function at the IETF.

-We recommend and will initiate a community proceeding to update RFCs pertaining to the Ombudsteam function.
+We propose to initiate a community proceeding to update RFCs pertaining to the Ombudsteam function to enable information sharing with the IETF LLC in order to allow the IETF LLC to properly discharge its duty to manage legal risk.

 ### RFC Production Center (RPC)